 2 The Police Regulations Amendment (Poisons) Regulations 2016 Pt.
-3, which purports to amend the principal regulations, is of no effect as those amending regulations were made by the Governor.
+3 is of no effect as those amending regulations were made by the Governor.
 Regulations made under the Police Act 1892 section 9 must be made by the Commissioner of Police with the approval of the Minister.
-The amendments purportedly made by the Police Regulations Amendment (Poisons) Regulations 2016 Pt.
+The amendments in the Police Regulations Amendment (Poisons) Regulations 2016 Pt.
 3 are therefore not included in the compilation of the principal regulations.